 Only once your medical test results are checked and approved by your doctor, should you start running.
 It is important to get your heart rate, weight, blood pressure, sugar levels, cholesterol, body fat ratio, and a few other things checked to make sure running will not harm your body.

 After your doctor gives you the go-ahead, invest in some good shoes.
 You need the best companion that will help you run without injuring you.
 Sometimes because of being overweight, the joints get injured while running.
 Hence make sure to buy the best shoes for running when you are overweight depending on your body weight, the terrain, and your running style.
 And also replace them every time after running 300 – 500 miles.

 Have a proper diet

 Running every day will help you lose some weight and maintain the required body weight.
 However, this is not always true.
 Sometimes runners make mistakes that make them gain weight instead.

 One’s appetite increases because of the daily running exercise.
 As a result of this, a few runners land up eating a lot of calories.
-This leads them to gaining weight instead of losing it.
+This leads them to gain weight instead of losing it.

 In order to avoid this from happening, you need to monitor your diet on a daily basis.
 After all, a great diet combined with exercise will give great results.
-And one can run better and with more ease when the bodyweight reduces.
+And one can run better and with more ease when the body weight reduces.